FIL-10001 - Reading Film

 Description for 2024/25

 Of all forms of communication, film often seems the most obvious, pleasurable and self-explanatory.
 With an emphasis on variety of film practice, this module aims to introduce students to the essential elements of film narrative and engage them in thinking critically about the choices made by film-makers in constructing the look and sound of their films.
 We will be asking, therefore, how meaning is created in the cinema, as well as what ideas and arguments such meanings may generate among spectators.
-In doing so we will be exploring the richness and complexity of cinema's potential to communicate with its spectators through a carefully selected variety of films.
+In doing so we will explore the richness and complexity of cinema's potential to communicate with its spectators through a carefully selected variety of films.
 Represented amongst these will not only be examples of the classical and more recent Hollywood model, but also films from other national and artistic traditions.
 These will be examined in the context of fortnightly lectures and weekly small group classes.

 Aims